Babymonster: Image and reception

 Babymonster's major blueprints include the girl groups 2NE1 (left) and Blackpink (right).

-Babymonster was crafted to personify the contrasting personas reflected in their name, projecting charm and innocence offstage, while delivering a fierce performance onstage.
-Additionally, they were designed to embody 2NE1's charisma and Blackpink's glamour, encapsulating what is often referred to as the "YG DNA", a signature mix of talent, boldness, and distinctive edge.

-The septet has been recognized as an "all-rounder" group, where each member excels in various skills such as vocals, rap, and dance.
-Labeled as "elites" for their abilities and dedication, the group built their identity through their skills and live performances, differing them from K-pop acts that lean heavily on backing tracks to prioritize choreography, fashion, and visuals.
+Babymonster's artistic identity was crafted around the duality embedded in their name, pairing an offstage charm with a performance style defined by intensity and precision.
+They were designed to embody 2NE1's charisma and Blackpink's glamour, conceiving what is often referred to as the "YG DNA", a signature mix of talent, boldness, and distinctive edge.
+Building on this foundation, the members have been described as "all‑rounders", noted for vocal, rap, and dance abilities, and for foregrounding live performance as a central component of their artistry, distinguishing them from acts that rely on backing tracks to prioritize choreography, fashion, and visuals.